Cycling in Sydney: State government

 Transport for NSW is the state responsible for road infrastructure and safety.
-Their latest bike plan was produced in December 2013.
+Their latest bike plan was produced in 2022.

 Regulations

 It is not uncommon for bicycles to be allowed thoroughfare where cars are not.
 These may be labelled "bicycles excepted", "shared zones" etc. Contraflow lanes have been installed on some one-way streets specifically for bicycles.
-The NSW Roads Regulations states that a person must not ride a bicycle on any part of the Sydney Harbour Bridge other than a cycleway.

 Groups

 Bicycle NSW is a member-based association representing bicycle users across New South Wales since 1976 and boasts a membership of 15,000+ members, supporters and subscribers.
 Launched as the Bicycle Institute of NSW to advocate for the use of bicycles for transport, they continue to advocate for the essential infrastructure and education to improve rider safety, and host a series of events to increase participation and rider experiences.
 Membership of Bicycle NSW includes personal accident and third party liability insurance when riding and a range of other benefits.

 Bike Sydney is a not-for-profit community Bicycle User Group (BUG) organisation established in 2000 to lobby state and local government and has since expanded beyond advocacy and is involved in cycling events and services around Sydney.

 Bicycle Network, originally Bicycle Victoria, is one of the largest cycling membership organisations in the world, with 45,000 members in 2015.